davidjspooner/repoxy/requirements/ui/components/22_ui_component_settings_dialog.md

 ## Responsibilities

 - Present UI settings controls.
-- Apply settings to the application (either immediately or on save).
+- Apply settings to the application immediately (live) as the user changes controls; there are no Save/Apply buttons.
+- Persist selections to **localStorage** immediately so they survive reloads.
+- Default state when nothing is stored locally:
+  - Theme: Light
+  - Density: Comfortable

 ## Sections